helloprasanna/AWS-CSA-Notes-2018/README.md

-# AWS Certified Solutions Architect - Associate Notes 2018
+# AWS Certified Solutions Architect - Associate (Professional under works) Notes 2019

+Revising this for 2019 CSA and Planning to include Professional notes

 Curated documentation/study notes on going through the [Udemy, Certified Solutions Archictect - Associate 2018](https://www.udemy.com/aws-certified-solutions-architect-associate/) course.
 These notes are to help myself, as well as, anyone else going through this same course study and prepare for the exam.
 Thanks!